euvitis/discord-bot/README.md

 ### Step #3: Run it!

+The first time you run it, use `npm i` in the folder with the code to download the dependencies.

-run `npm start` in the folder with the code
+After that, just run `npm start` in the folder with the code to boot crabapple up.

 ## How does it work?